Thousands of monkeypox cases have been diagnosed in the United States over the last few months, including a small number in the Rochester area.

-Anja Bottler, MD, is an infectious disease specialist with Rochester Regional Health and details what a person should do if they test positive for monkeypox.
+Anja Bottler, MD, is an infectious disease specialist with Rochester Regional Health and details what a person should do if they test positive for mpox.

 Initially, the rash is flat, then becomes raised and filled with fluid.
 After a few days, the fluid-filled pustules harden and crust over before becoming scabs.